-If it is necessary to release patient information:
+If such a request is received and it is necessary to release patient information:

-- get the patient's consent to do so wherever possible ideally in writing; - make sure that you only release the minimum information necessary for the purpose; and - be prepared to justify your decisions and any action you take. - In this way you can insure that you keep the amount of information supplied to the minimum needed to comply with any statutory duty
+- get the patient's consent to do so wherever possible ideally in writing; - make sure that you only release the minimum information necessary for the purpose; and - be prepared to justify your decisions and any action you take.

+In this way you can ensure that you keep the amount of information supplied to the minimum needed to comply with any statutory duty.